These days, every e-commerce business is looking for its very own Mona Lisa of products, but it is tough to find the perfect product.

-As elaborated earlier as well, we need to stay away from products with more than 1,000 reviews.
-You should either be mentally ready to face the music, develop strong patience levels along with a long term strategy.
+As elaborated earlier, we need to stay away from products with more than 1,000 reviews.
+You should either be mentally ready to face the music develop strong patience levels along with a long-term strategy.

 12.2.
 Amazon, Fulfilled by Merchant (FBM), Brands

 You might have noticed AMZ or FBM written on JS Extension results.
-Ideally speaking, consider their absence from a product category as a blessing but if they are present and you really feel optimistic about the product then they should not be in a dominating position within the niche.
+Ideally speaking, consider their absence from a product category as a blessing.
+Still, if they are present and you really feel optimistic about the product, then they should not be in a dominating position within the niche.

 12.3.
 Fragile, Glass, Ceramics Products